robinsong2/robinsong2.github.io/_posts/2024-11-04-what-is-an-algebra.md

 >
 > Find $x$.

 This step into abstraction follows the historical development of algebra that we'll discuss later.
 We condense this historical and dramatic perspective shift into perhaps two lessons aged 13.
 No wonder so many people find it so contrived!
-From that point onwards algebra is known as "the stuff with the $x$'s and $y$'s".
+From that point onwards algebra is often known as "the stuff with the $x$'s and $y$'s".
 We learn more and more 'rules', like how to factor:

 $$
 xy+xz = x(y+x),